A primer on the fun, flying ‘P’

 The American Racing Pigeon Union (ARPU) concluded that Joe’s leg tag wasn’t genuine.
 The pigeon didn’t belong to some guy in Alabama, as the band suggested.
 He was local.
 Stay of execution granted.

 “The pigeon found in Australia sports a counterfeit band and need not be destroyed per biosecurity measures, because his actual home is in Australia,” the ARPU explained on its Facebook page.

-Which brings me to my own, albeit less “presidential,” pigeon pandemonium in my own backyard.
+Which brings me to my own, albeit less “presidential,” pigeon encounter in my backyard.

-While gardening a few months ago, a pigeon descended from the sky, practically at my feet, head bopping and cooing as he followed me around the flower beds.
-I scattered bird seed and he scarfed it up.
+While gardening a few months ago, a pigeon descended from the sky, practically at my feet, head bopping and cooing while following me around the flower beds.
+I scattered birdseed, and it scarfed it up.
 That’s when I noticed a blue band on the bird’s left leg bearing the letters AU and a number.